-Keeping American’s children healthy is one Congressman Polis' top priorities.
+Keeping kids healthy is one Jared' top priorities.
 One of his first votes in Congress was to pass the State Children’s Health Insurance Program (SCHIP) Reauthorization of 2009.
-Jared proudly led the bill’s debate on the floor of the House, urging his colleagues to bring health coverage and quality care to 11 million American children, 170,000 of whom live in Colorado.
-We have no greater responsibility than to care for our nation’s sick kids.
-We are moving in the right direction, but there is much more to be done.
+Jared proudly led the bill’s debate on the floor of the House, urging his colleagues to expand health coverage to more American children—52,867 of whom live in Colorado.
+In 2015 he proudly voted in favor of H.R.2, which averted a potentially devastating financing cliff and ensured the sustainability of this vital program.

 Technology and Innovation